richban/pcpp-2017/exercises/week11/Answers.md

 I don't know.

-We need to capture the values of two variables at the same time (head and tail).
-This is problematic as we need to read head followed by a read of tail.
-Without D5, it is possible that we might proceed with a head that didn't exist at the same time as we read the tail.
-The issue is then if we hit (as tail.compareAndSet(last, next); which then

 ## Task 5
 Describe and conduct an experiment to cast some light on the role of one of E7 and D5.
 ...